gracevnh/thetattauappreviewer/README.md

 A basic tool for viewing theta tau apps.
-Apps should be saved as a CSV and converted to JSOJ and saved as lib/apps.json.
 Made in ~4 hours so please dont judge.

 ## Getting Started